-FHA One-Time Close construction loans have different requirements for down payments and interest rate issues can be more complex; many borrowers are interested in this home loan but aren’t clear on the finer points.
+FHA One-Time Close / Single-Close construction loans have different requirements for down payments and interest rate issues can be more complex; many borrowers are interested in this home loan but aren’t clear on the finer points.

 Today we examine how down payment issues and interest rate rules apply to the FHA One-Time Close construction loan.